Features » March 11, 2016

 Yes.
 Part of the solution to climate change is that we don’t need to rush around, we don’t need to consume as much, we don’t need to move around as much, because what’s up close can be pretty magnificent.
 I’ve been in San Francisco since 1980 and I still discover things all the time.
 A sense of wonder can be a revolutionary tool.

-Dayton Martindale is a contributing writer for Rural America In These Times.
+Dayton Martindale is an assistant editor and former intern at In These Times.
 He studied astrophysical sciences at Princeton University, where he wrote and edited for the student alternative paper The Nassau Weekly and student film/TV blog The Princeton Buffer.
 He tweets at @DaytonRMartind.

 if you like this, check out: